hookbot/git-server/hooks/INSTALL_ACL.md

 # Install this key on the git host

-This of a name for this key, such as "push_notification_key1", and ensure it is in the [acl] "deploy" line of the config.
+Think of a name for this key, such as "push_notification_key1", and ensure this name is in the [acl] "deploy" line of the config.

 ```
 [git@git-host]$ echo 'command="~/git-server/git-server KEY=push_notification_key1" ssh-dss AAAAB3NzaC1W3w1Ee4nu3f03ck4OW puller@deploy-host' >> ~/.ssh/authorized_keys